 At the heart of the BBRTC Theatre Lab is the principle that the process of creation is as valuable, if not more so, than the final production.
 Participants are immersed in a comprehensive, student-led production process that includes acting, stage-managing, playwriting, directing, and production design.
 Through consensus-based decision-making and collaboration, students learn the importance of collective storytelling.

 The 2024 Summer Theatre Lab was part of The Modern Green Book’s 2024 Culture & Community Fest Week.
-Birmingham Black Repertory Theatre Collective (BBRTC) was pleased to announce that through this dynamic partnership and collaboration* with The Modern Green Book in its 4th year, BBRTC’s flagship Theatre Lab will continue to foster creativity, cultural understanding, and community activation through artistic engagement**.
-We will devise a new work inspired by The Green Book’s core focus on Black businesses through devised stories about Birmingham’s 4th Ave North Black Business District.
+Birmingham Black Repertory Theatre Collective (BBRTC)’s flagship Theatre Lab, through creativity, cultural understanding, and community activation through artistic engagement, devised a new work, “Threads on 4th,” inspired by Birmingham’s 4th Ave North Black Business District and The Modern Green Book’s core focus on Black businesses.

 Facilitated by David H. Parker & Theo Edwards-Butler